Utilitarian Theory: How to Understand Fairness, Justice, Morality, and Ethics in the State.

 On this page, we discuss the concepts of fairness, justice, morality, and ethics as they relate to Utilitarianism.

-Each ethics theory is an attempt to express the idea that “justice, morality, ethics, fairness, etc.” are all defined best as “that which does the greatest good, and avoids the most pain, for the most people” (not just physical pain and goods like physical pleasure, but moral, ethical, and logical pain and pleasures too; see more on happiness and more on the categories of the physical, logical, ethical, and moral).
+As generally noted, each ethics theory of this type is an attempt to express the idea that “justice, morality, ethics, fairness, etc.” are all defined best as “that which does the greatest good, brings the most happiness, and avoids the most pain, for the most people.”

 Utilitarianism: Crash Course Philosophy #36.
 John Stewart Mill’s take on Utilitarianism isn’t the end-all-be-all, but it is one of the better-stated sociopolitical theories and a good starting point.